logto-io/docs/docs/docs/recipes/protect-your-api/README.md

 </Tabs>

-If the client is well-authorized, a JWT format `access_token` will be granted and issued by Logto, specifically for the requested entity.
-Encrypted, audience_restricted, and with lift-time.
-Carrying all the necessary info that can represent the authority of this request.
+If the client is well-authorized, a JWT format `access_token` will be granted and issued by Logto, specifically for the requested entity, Encrypted, audience-restricted, and with a lifetime.
+Carry all the necessary info that can represent the authority of this request.

 Append the token to your request's Authorization header as the Bearer code: